pedrodelgallego/js-workbook/core-patterns/functions/extend-clone/README.md

 possible) inserts references into it to the objects found in the original.

+The extend method is an essential part in many frameworks.
+In the code reading of this kata we will go into how jQuery use extend internally to add function to the jQuery namespace and how CoffeeScrip use internally __extend to create class inheritance.

 The API
 -------
-We are going to implement clone and extend function as they are described in the underscore documentation. extend and clone.
+We are going to implement clone and extend function as they are described in the underscore documentation.

 **clone _.clone(object) **